Accommodations Toolkit

 This summary of states’ accessibility policies for small group/individual administration is part of the Accommodations Toolkit published by the National Center on Educational Outcomes (NCEO).
 The toolkit also contains a summary of the research literature on small group/individual administration.

-Accessibility policies often have several tiers of accessibility features: universal features, designated features, and accommodations.
-Figure 1 summarizes how states included small group/individual administration in their accessibility policies for students with disabilities in 2022.
-Figure 2 summarizes how states included small group/individual administration in their accessibility policies for English learners in 2022.
+Accessibility policies often have several tiers of accessibility features: universal features, designated features, and accommodations.[2]
+Figure 1 summarizes how states included small group/individual administration in their accessibility policies for students with disabilities in 2023.
+Figure 2 summarizes how states included small group/individual administration in their accessibility policies for English learners in 2023.
 Table 1 shows how small group/individual administration was included in the policies, while Table 2 contains additional details and specifications.
-Additionally, some states that do not identify small group or individual administration as an accessibility feature may indicate that it should be used in the description of how to implement another accommodation.
-For example, the New Hampshire accessibility policy for human read aloud indicates that “readers should be provided to students on an individual basis – not to a group of students.”

 Reading/ELA/Writing